 Sharpies Fireworks shirt SUPPLIES:

 First after nearly grabbing the markers out of overly eagerly hands I explained how to draw these.
 Lots of dots, like we’re pointillists.
 Okay, I didn’t say that part, just thought it.

 Then after they’d drawn their amazing pictures I had them guess what will happen when we drop the rubbing alcohol on it.
 They mostly got the idea, it would spread out.
-Then we theorized what would happen with smaller dots and what would happen with less drops of alcohol.
+Then we theorized what would happen with smaller dots or what would happen with fewer drops of alcohol.

 Now comes the rewarding part, watching the colors spread out.
 My kids were quite eager to apply lots and lots of the rubbing alcohol, I had to refill the bottle a couple of times.
 Their dots bloomed quite admirably, and it was declared a success.
 If not necessarily the patriotic shirts I was going for.

 From left to right, Superman with a skeleton, Batman with a bat shirt, and Princess with flowers………..
 But, we did learn a little about some fun science.